rubyreferences/rubyref/_src/intermediate/parsed/doc/standard_library.md

 :   Provides methods to measure and report the time used to execute code CGI
-:   Support for the Common Gateway Interface protocol ConditionVariable
+:   Support for the Common Gateway Interface protocol DEBUGGER__
-:   Augments the Mutex class
-DEBUGGER__
 :   Debugging functionality for Ruby
 Delegator
 :   Provides three abilities to delegate method calls to an object DRb
 :   Distributed object system for Ruby
-E2MM
-:   Module for defining custom exceptions with specific messages English.rb
+English.rb
 :   Require 'English.rb' to reference global variables with less cryptic names ERB
 :   An easy to use but powerful templating system for Ruby Find
-:   This module supports top-down traversal of a set of file paths Forwardable
+:   This module supports top-down traversal of a set of file paths GetoptLong
-:   Provides delegation of specified methods to a designated object GetoptLong
-:   Parse command line options similar to the GNU C getopt_long() IPAddr
+:   Parse command line options similar to the GNU C getopt_long() MakeMakefile
-:   Provides methods to manipulate IPv4 and IPv6 IP addresses IRB
-:   Interactive Ruby command-line tool for REPL (Read Eval Print Loop) Logger
-:   Provides a simple logging utility for outputting messages MakeMakefile
-:   Module used to generate a Makefile for C extensions Matrix
+:   Module used to generate a Makefile for C extensions Monitor
-:   Represents a mathematical matrix.
-Monitor
-:   Provides an object or module to use safely by more than one thread Mutex_m
+:   Provides an object or module to use safely by more than one thread Net::FTP
-:   Mixin to extend objects to be handled like a Mutex Net::FTP
 :   Support for the File Transfer Protocol
 Net::HTTP